-To avoid risk of personal injury or product damage due to the weight of this device and sharp edges that may be exposed:
+To avoid risk of personal injury or product damage:

-- Have someone help install unit.
-Air conditioner weighs between 80 and 105 pounds (depending upon model).
-Use proper lifting and carrying techniques to prevent injury or strain. - Inspect location where unit is to be installed.
-Be sure it will support the weight of the unit for an extended period of time. - Unit must be installed according to all applicable codes and ordinances. - Handle air conditioner with care.
-Wear protective gloves whenever lifting or carrying unit.
-Avoid sharp metal fins on front and rear coils. - Make sure air conditioner does not fall during installation. - Do not use condensate water for drinking or cooking.
+- Have someone help install the unit.
+The air conditioner weighs between 40 and 48 kg (depending upon model).
+When lifting the unit up or setting the unit down, use proper lifting techniques to prevent injury or strain. - Inspect location where unit is to be installed.
+Be sure it will support the weight of the unit over an extended period of time. - This appliance must be installed according to all applicable codes and ordinances. - Handle air conditioner with care.
+Wear protective gloves whenever lifting or carrying the unit.
+AVOID the sharp metal fins on front and rear coils. - Make sure air conditioner does not fall during installation. - Do not use condensate water for drinking or cooking.
 It is not sanitary.